UNO-NULLify/eCTF20/docs/internal/birdwatching.md

 level and can only be worsened by software vulnerabilities.
 These include but are not limited to:

 * Some DDR memory is shared with the compromised main processor
-* The Microblaze is directly interupted by a potentially exploitable GPIO module
+* The Microblaze is directly interrupted by a potentially exploitable GPIO module
 * Some debugging faculties are left unsecured and may be accessible through the main processor

 This proposal introduces some changes to the reference design, as well as some additions, in order to